fenglinglwb/MAT/README.md

 ## Quick Test

-1. We provide models trained on CelebA-HQ and Places365-Standard at 512x512 resolution.
+1. We provide models trained on CelebA-HQ, FFHQ and Places365-Standard at 512x512 resolution.
 Download models from [One Drive](https://mycuhk-my.sharepoint.com/:f:/g/personal/1155137927_link_cuhk_edu_hk/EuY30ziF-G5BvwziuHNFzDkBVC6KBPRg69kCeHIu-BXORA?e=7OwJyE) and put them into the 'pretrained' directory.
 The released models are retrained, and hence the visualization results may slightly differ from the paper.

 2. Obtain inpainted results by running
     ```shell